Calling Test

 Everything feels foggy.

 If that is where you are, this is for you.
 Clarity is possible.
-And the path to it might be simpler than you think.
+And the path to it is simpler than you think.

 Why Clarity Matters